Garry Unger

-Garry Douglas Unger (born December 7, 1947) is a Canadian former professional ice hockey centre who played 16 seasons in the National Hockey League from 1967 until 1983.
+Garry Douglas Unger (born December 7, 1947) is a Canadian former professional ice hockey centre who played 16 seasons in the National Hockey League (NHL) from 1967 until 1983.

 Early life

 Unger was born on December 7, 1947, Calgary, Alberta, Canada, to parents Olive and Jack.
 His younger sister, Carol Ann, contracted polio as a baby and became permanently disabled.